sendanor/openjs/README.md

 This is my old [Google v8](http://code.google.com/p/v8/) interpreter which I started working the day Google v8 was published -- long before [Node.js](http://nodejs.org) existed.

 Obviously since then I have moved to use Node.js.
-Nobody should use start using OpenJS for anything else but research.
+Nobody should start using OpenJS for anything else but research.
 OpenJS still has some cool features Node.js doesn't support.

+Original SVN repository address: https://svn.sendanor.fi/svn/openjs/trunk

 OpenJS has Threads
 ------------------